xyproto/orbiton/README.md

 ## Known bugs

 * Some unicode runes may disrupt the text flow.
-This is generally not a problem, but becomes apparent when opening a non-text file.
+This is generally not a problem, but becomes apparent when opening a non-text file or a file with text in many languages.
 * The cursor may be misplaced when moving around on lines longer than the terminal width and then inserting or deleting text.
 * The smart indentation is not always smart.